 Cai-me-OT

-Cai Mep International Terminal (CMIT) is strategically located 50 kilometers southeast of Vietnam’s commercial hub, Ho Chi Minh City.
-It offers direct access to and from Asia, Europe and the Americas.
-CMIT is the only terminal in Vietnam and one of the only terminals in South East Asia capable of accommodating vessels up to 214,121 DWT (~ 20,000 TEU)
+Cai Mep International Terminal (CMIT) – Cảng Quốc tế Cái Mép – is strategically located 50 kilometers southeast of Ho Chi Minh City, Vietnam’s commercial hub.
+The terminal offers direct access to and from Europe, the Americas and the rest of Asia.
+CMIT is the only terminal in Vietnam – and one of the only terminals in South East Asia – capable of accommodating vessels up to 214,121 DWT (approximately 20,000 TEU)

-• Slot cost reduction by providing access for the largest container vessels
+• Slot cost reduction through access for the world’s largest container vessels

-• High berth productivity to minimise port stay - operating close to record of 162 crane moves per hour
+• High berth productivity, minimising port stay and operating close to a record of 162 crane moves per hour

-• Maximum navigational flexibility to further minimise port stay
+• Maximum navigational flexibility to further reduce time in port

-• Competitive trans-shipment cost to/from other Vietnamese and regional origins/destinations.
+• Competitive transshipment costs to and from other Vietnamese and regional origins and destinations

 Channel